ComplianceAsCode/content/tests/README.md

 #### Using Docker

-The procedure is same as using Podman, you just swap the `podman` call with `sudo docker`.
+The procedure is same as using Podman, you just swap the `podman` call with `docker`, which moreover needs root privileges.

 ### Running the tests

-This is an example to run test scenarios for rule `rule_sshd_disable_kerb_auth`:
+This is an example to run test scenarios for rule `rule_sshd_disable_kerb_auth`.
+Note that you need to have root privileges for both cases:

 Using Podman: